The Legend of Zelda: Oracle of Seasons (2001) – 4NERDS Master Game Page

 “A handheld Zelda where the calendar becomes level design.”

-Oracle of Seasons is memorable because its central gimmick is not cosmetic — it changes navigation, combat space, puzzle logic, and the feel of adventure itself.
+Oracle of Seasons is memorable because its central idea changes navigation, combat space, puzzle logic, and mood.

 A Portable Zelda That Changes the World Four Times Over